 There are a number of different ways you can go about this, ranging from “quick and dirty” to meticulous research with professional tools.

-When you begin to enter a search query, Amazon suggests products other consumers frequently search for.
-Essentially, this is a quick and free research tool (which also works in Google).
+When you begin to enter a search query, Amazon suggests other frequently searched products with similar names.
+Treat it like a free research tool, which also works in Google.

 2. Complement with a Google SEO strategy

-This is a doubly effective strategy because it allows you to build brand (or product) awareness with the prospects who take a little longer to convert.
+This is a highly effective strategy because you’re building brand awareness with shoppers who may take longer to convert.
 A shopper can begin on Google, visit your website, and browse without buying.
 Later, when they’re ready to make a purchase, they might start on Amazon and find your product in the top results there.
 Because they’re already familiar with your store brand, they’re more likely to convert.
 In this way, Google and Amazon can work together to your advantage.

 Save yourself some time.

-Shopping Feed can help users customize data in Keywords and Bullet points in automated and brilliant ways, using rules and fields.
+Shoppingfeed can help users customize data in Keywords and Bullet points in automated and brilliant ways, using rules and fields.
 We can help you get the most out of a keyword strategy to boost your Amazon sales.
-Shopping Feed syndicates product listings on all of the world’s most powerful marketplaces, syncs and refines inventory data with >11M product tags, and automates order fulfillment.
-Email us for more info, or call (920) 333 3488.
+Shoppingfeed syndicates product listings on all of the world’s most powerful marketplaces, syncs and refines inventory data with >11M product tags, and automates order fulfillment.